chrisprizzy/IS117S20/README.md

 GITHUB - Internet based version control system

-Repository
+Repository - digital directory where you can access your project files

-Clone
+Clone - creates a clone of the repository

-Commit
+Commit - similar to save, or a revision.
+Keeps record of what changes were made when and by who

-Push
+Push - sending committed changes to a remote repository such as GitHub

-Pull
+Pull - updates LOCAL repository to the most recent commit.

-Branch
+Branch -  a 'folder' that stores commits.

-Merge
+Merge - merges a user commits to the respective branch

-Merge Conflict
+Merge Conflict - when a user commits/merge interferes with the current branch

-Fetch
+Fetch - gets the newest version of remote repository

-Remote
+Remote - code on github